SP

 Quiet Power is built for people who need clearer standards, steadier decisions, and less reactive behaviour.

 It is not a motivation book.
-It is a structure for thinking, filtering, and acting with more control under pressure.
+It is a structure for calm, focus, stability under pressure, and design that makes control repeatable.

 Fit